-If you do not identify any COVID-related symptoms, you will receive a green Health Pass.
-A green Health Pass allows you to engage in person on campus (attend classes in person, utilize the Student Life Center, library, San Juan Dining, etc.).
+A green Health Pass allows you to engage in person on campus (attend classes in person, utilize the Student Life Center, Reed Library, San Juan Dining, etc.).

 To schedule a COVID-19 test through the FLC App, tap the Student Life/Employee Life icon in the bottom menu.
 Select the COVID testing button; this will redirect to the FLC Primary Bio registration website.

 Fort Lewis College offers free COVID-19 testing for all students and employees.
 The testing site is located at the FLC Stadium Parking Lot, and it is open Monday-Friday from 8 a.m. to 2 p.m., and Saturday, 8 a.m. to noon.

 Faculty are required to ask their students in the classroom or office to display their My Daily Health Certificate or Green Health Pass.
 If a student has a Red Health Pass, they will need to resolve it before entering the class or office -- look at the list above for possible solutions.
 If a student doesn't know why his or her health pass is red, they can call 970-382-6919 or email firstname.lastname@example.org.